 I. Director Qualification Standards: The Board of Directors (the “Board”) of Ennis, Inc. (“Ennis”) shall meet the following requirements:

 c.
-The Nominating and Corporate Governance Committee consider the qualifications and diversity of any director or candidate prior to recommending for election at the Annual Shareholders Meeting.
+The Nominating and Corporate Governance Committee consider the qualifications and diversity of any director or candidate prior to recommending for election.
 Ennis seeks directors with the following minimum qualifications:

 - Knowledge of the Company and its industry or diversity of specific experience.

 - Financial and personal stability.

 - Ability to devote time and energy to regularly scheduled board and committee meetings in person, and participate in occasional additional assignments requiring particular skills and experience possessed by the Director.